-Mobile is the most programmatic format, and mobile ad spending represents the majority of programmatic transactions.
+Mobile is the most programmatic format and mobile ad spending represents the majority of programmatic transactions in Europe.
 Mobile ad spend will account for more than 75% of digital ad spend worldwide in 2020, and the share of mobile is expected to grow to 80% by 2023.
-The vast majority of mobile ads are traded programmatically (more than 80% in both the U.S. and Europe).
+These numbers are slightly higher in Europe, as the percentage of mobile traded programmatically had already reached 80% by 2017.
 As mobile grows, this will only increase the focus on programmatic.